-The console has 64 DMX output lines (up to 12 on the console itself, with further lines available using networked DMX processing nodes).
+The console has 64 DMX output lines (up to 16 on the console itself, with further lines available using networked DMX processing nodes).
+The Titan One dongle is limited to one DMX line.
 The lines may be routed to physical DMX sockets or to network nodes.

-Section 12.4.1 on page 178 tells you how to set up this routing, and an example is given in section 14.1.4 on the next page.
+Section 12.4.1 on page 198 tells you how to set up this routing, and an example is given in section 14.1.4 on the next page.